 [BITEFIGHTER!]
-The barbarian roared, stretching a yearning hand toward the dinosaur.
+The barbarian roared.
+He stretched a yearning hand toward the dinosaur.

-It opened its mouth and screeched—[RAAAAAWKKK!!]—then its head morphed into a giant mushroom with cartoon features, exactly like the ones in the Super Mario video games.
-The air in front of it wrinkled and wavered…then blasted apart into a mandala-lined portal.
+It screeched loudly—[RAAAAAWKKK!!]—then its head morphed into a giant mushroom with cartoon features, exactly like the ones from the Super Mario video games.
+The air in front of it wrinkled and wavered, then blasted apart in a mandala-lined portal.
 The mushroom-headed dinosaur was sucked in.
 As soon as it vanished, the portal winked out of existence.

-Did that dog just become a dinosaur…and then a mushroom?
+Did that dog turn into a dinosaur…and then a mushroom?

-The hurricane narrowed, drawing closer together and picking up speed.
+The hurricane narrowed, drawing inward and picking up speed.
 Holly elongated, stretching into a flattened out version of her three-dimensional body.
 Her psyche followed suit, tautening and lengthening until it was a stripped-down version of its former self.
-Her mind was turned inward, away from Manolo Blahniks and world domination; she was now face to face with the raw, painful truth.
+Her focus turned inward, away from Manolo Blahniks and world domination, bringing her face to face with the raw, painful truth.

 When she was four years old, Peter’s concoction had divorced her from her body.
 She’d watched her fingers become tiny murder-machines, ripping Bitefighter’s jaw off his skull, then crunching his limbs into a twisted mess.
-When she’d regained control of her hijacked mind, she’d vowed that no one would ever control her again.
-If that meant securing power through treachery and evil, she was happy to do so.
-She would never bow down to a despicable force that would order her to eviscerate a helpless—
+When she’d regained control of her hijacked mind, she had vowed that no one would control her ever again.
+She would never again submit to a force that—

 A great rending noise assaulted her ears.
 It was more than a sound; it felt like her very essence was being scraped thin.
-Trillions of voices clashed in her psyche, singing in a wondrous, terrible chorus.
+Trillions of voices filled the aether, coming together in a wondrous, terrible chorus.
 They were all saying the same thing:

 You chose this.

-Down below, a twinkling portal began to appear.
+Down below, a twinkling portal began to open.
 At the same time, another portal materialized above the barbarian.
-Both portals began to widen and pulse.

 Kor’Thank, she realized.
 His name is Kor’Thank.